- What was the impetus for the campus plan?

 - Where will classes be held while Campbell Hall is under renovation?

-- Where will the Senior Mudslide take place during construction?
+- Will the Senior Mudslide still take place during construction?

 - How is the construction site security being managed?